yashjoshi76/indie-gho/README.md

 DOTI is an acronym for 'Day of the Indie'.

-It exists as a genre specific recommednation web app built using React Js and css for styling.
+It exists as a genre specific music recommednation web app built using React Js and css for styling.

 WIP: Spotify API integration